ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-information.md

 > [Wiki](Home) > Accelerator Information

 This information is fed from an IOC running on a machine on the accelerator network (merckx.isis.rl.ac.uk).
+This is a VMS machine with the EPICS distribution from (https://github.com/FreddieAkeroyd/EPICS-VMS).
 The IOC is set to run on boot time and is auto-restarted if it is not present, it will also auto-restart if it receives too many errors.

 You can log onto this machine using details on usual access page